Elision: Icelandic

 Elision (brottfall) is common in Icelandic.
 There are a variety of rules for its occurrence, but the most notable is the loss of trailing consonants in common particles as well as the merger of similar vowel sounds.
-For example, the ubiquitous ég er að (verb) structure ("I am verb-ing") becomes transformed to éra (verb); the full particles is spoken only when a person is sounding the sentence out word by word.
+For example, the ubiquitous ég er að (verb) structure ("I am verb-ing") becomes transformed to éra (verb); the full particles are only spoken when sounding the sentence out word by word.
 Another noteworthy and extremely common example along this line includes the phrase er það ekki? ("really?"), which is pronounced as erþakki.
 A common example of internal consonant loss in Icelandic is gerðu svo vel ("here you go", "please"), pronounced gjersovel (the hidden j sound is unrelated to the elision and occurs when a //kʰ// or //k// precedes //ɛ, i, ɪ, ai//).
 Another special case of elision is the loss of //θ// from the start of þetta ("this", "that"), which is sometimes pronounced etta (hvað er þetta (what is this?) -> hvaretta?).
 The pronunciation of the full word tends to lay emphasis on it ("What is this?") while the elision of the word leads to its deemphasis ("What is this?").
 The loss of the //θ// in þetta is similar to how //ð// can be lost in "that" and "this" when asking a question and speaking swiftly in English.